Provable Compositional Generalization for Object-Centric Learning: Related work

 \paragraph{Compositional Consistency Regularization} Our compositional consistency loss (\Defref{def:compositional_consistency}), which generates and trains on novel data by composing previously learned concepts, resembles ideas in both natural and artificial intelligence.
 In natural intelligence, \citep{Schwartenbeck2021.06.06.447249, KurthNelson2022ReplayAC, Bakermans2023} propose that the hippocampal formation implements a form of compositional replay in which new knowledge is derived by composing previously learned abstractions.
-In machine learning, several prior works~\citet{rezende2018taming,cemgil2020autoencoding,sinha2021consistency,leeb2021assays} have shown that an encoder can fail to correctly encode samples generated by a decoder, though not in the context of compositional generalization.
-More closely related to our work is~\citet{ellis2023dreamcoder}, which propose an approach to program synthesis that trains a recognition model on programs generated by composing previously learned programs.
-Additionally, in object-centric learning, \citet{assouel2022objectcentric} introduce a regularizer, which also trains an encoder on images generated by re-composing slots; however, the model is tailored to a specific visual reasoning task.
+In machine learning, prior works~\citet{rezende2018taming,cemgil2020autoencoding,sinha2021consistency,leeb2021assays} have shown that an encoder can fail to correctly encode samples generated by a decoder, though not in the context of compositional generalization.
+For program synthesis, \citet{ellis2023dreamcoder} propose training a recognition model on compositions of learned programs.
+In object-centric learning, \citet{assouel2022objectcentric} also train an encoder on images from recomposed slots; however, the model is tailored to a specific visual reasoning task.